emilydringel/COVIDRaceData-STEMpathy-CS/ReadMe.md

 Data from:  https://covidtracking.com/race.
-To use updated data, go to the above site, and make sure to delete the top 3 rows and the last column (with notes in it) before parsing, as the information in these rows will throw an error.
+To use updated data, go to the above site, and make sure to delete the top 3 rows and the last column (with notes in it) before parsing, as the information in these sections will throw an error.

 Questions:
 1. What percentage of Black Americans tested positive for COVID?
 What percentage of White Americans tested positive for COVID?
 What is the ratio between these percentages?